 By Mike Bennighof, Ph.D.

-Brian Knipple had these large, rolled-up hand-drawn maps for a Second World War at Sea naval game.
-Since we now had a large table all to ourselves, he laid them out.
-A huge and wonderful vista opened up.
+I loved those maps from the first time I saw Brian Knipple’s hand-drawn (and very precise) sketches: a huge and wonderful vista opened up.
 From the Chinese coast on south: the South China Sea, Borneo, Malaya, West New Guinea, Java, Sumatra and on down across the Timor Sea to Australia.
 Looking from north to south, the islands looked very different.
 Alien.
 Inviting.

-The island archipelago stretching from Sumatra in the southwest to Formosa in the north east, with China on one edge and Australia on the other, is just filled with isolated inland seas connected by narrow straits.
+That island archipelago stretching from Sumatra in the southwest to Formosa in the north east, with China on one edge and Australia on the other, is just filled with isolated inland seas connected by narrow straits.
 It’s a unique overlap of land and sea, and I very much wanted to move my fleets across the interlacing blue and green of the map.
 Just looking at it makes clear the audacity of the Japanese war plans in late 1941.
 That area adds up to two large maps, each 22x34 inches in size with a narrow overlap.
 You have a lot of blue ocean, yet you’re never far from the jungle-green land.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects; people are saying that some of them are actually good.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.

-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold herds chihuahuas.
+He lives in Birmingham, Alabama with his wife, three children, and new puppy.
+He misses his lizard-hunting Iron Dog, Leopold.